-When leaving a group plan, if you have device protection coverage under your name (carried over from when you joined the group), then you'll have the option to continue enrollment in another Fi account.
+When you leave a group plan, if you have device protection coverage under your name (carried over from when you joined the group), you can continue enrollment in another Fi account.
 In this case, you can join another group plan or sign up for a new individual plan.
 Otherwise, device protection coverage ends once you leave Google Fi.
 If you currently use a device that a group owner has enrolled in device protection, they'll continue coverage with the option to cancel at any time.

-A group owner is responsible for payments for all group member charges, including charges for device protection coverage and deductibles.
+A group owner is responsible for payments for all group member charges, such as charges for device protection coverage and deductibles.

 We’ve partnered with Assurant to offer device protection.
-When you enroll a device in device protection, Assurant will receive information about your device, your email address, and your service address.
+When you enroll a device in device protection, Assurant receives information about your device, your email address, and your service address.